 Via CRs

-In this section, we'll explore Kubernetes Native API Development in WSO2 APK.
-Learn how to define APIs using Kubernetes resources for streamlined API management.
-A single API in APK project is defined using a set of combined Kubernetes custom resources (CRs).
+In this section, we'll explore how to define APIs using Kubernetes resources in WSO2 Kubernetes Gateway for streamlined API management.

-• API - With the API CRs, you can effortlessly design and manage APIs using Kubernetes-native tools.
+APICRs, you can effortlessly design and manage APIs using Kubernetes-native tools.
 Simplify the deployment process and focus on what matters most – crafting outstanding APIs.
 This is the root level resource for an API.
-API related metadata are also defined in this CR.
+API related metadata are also defined in this CR. -

-These are the basic resource you need to use specifically for APK.
+These are the basic resource you need to use specifically for Kubernetes Gateway.
 We have other resources for complex use cases which are described under separate sections.

 Let's create a simple API with following steps:

 In the following CR, we have defined a REST API giving the name, context, and version information for the API.
-We have also referred to HTTPRoute resource in spec.production.httpRouteRefs[0] path which we create in the next step.
+We have also referred to the HTTPRoute resource (which we create in the next step) in the spec.production.httpRouteRefs[0] path.

 apiVersion: dp.wso2.com/v1alpha1